orsenthil/senthil.learntosolveit.com-deploy/posts/2006/12/28/xmas-tree-decoration-contest.md

 .. title: Xmas Tree Decoration Contest
 .. slug: xmas-tree-decoration-contest
 .. date: 2006-12-28 19:05:00
-.. tags:
+.. tags: christmas, decoration, contest
 .. category: General
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: Participated in an intersegment Xmas tree decoration contest and won 3rd prize.

 There was an Intersegment Level Xmas Tree Decoration Contest and I participated in that.
 Our Decoration won the 3rd prize.
 It was fun!